-SPECIAL SECTION "M"

-OFFENCES INVOLVING THE USE OF NON-CASH PAYMENT INSTRUMENTS
+SPECIAL SECTION "M" OFFENCES USING NON-CASH MEANS OF PAYMENT

-1 Offences involving the use of non-cash payment instruments
+1 Offences using non-cash means of payment

-Published in the Official Journal no. 284 of 29.11.2021, and entering into force on 14 December 2021, Legislative Decree no. 184 of 8 November 2021 implements Directive (EU) 2019/713 on the fight against fraud and counterfeiting of non-cash means of payment.
+Published in Official Journal no. 284 of 29/11/2021 and effective from 14 December 2021, Legislative Decree 184 of 8 November 2021 implements Directive (EU) 2019/713 on combating fraud and counterfeiting of non-cash means of payment.

-The Decree introduces the following cases into the category of predicate offences for the liability of entities for crimes (article 25-octies.1 of Legislative Decree no. 231/2001):
+The Decree introduces the following cases in the list of predicate offences related to the criminal liability of entities (article 25-octies.1 Legislative Decree 231/2001):

-- Wrongful use and falsification of non-cash payment instruments (article 493-ter of the Criminal Code): punishment is meted out for the conduct of anyone who, in order to make a profit for him/herself or others, improperly uses (not being the holder) credit or payment cards, or any other similar document that enables the withdrawal of cash, purchase of goods or provision of services, or any other payment instrument other than cash and who, in order to make a profit for him/herself or others, falsifies or alters the instruments or documents referred to in the first period, or possesses, transfers or acquires such instruments or documents of illicit origin or otherwise falsified or altered, as well as payment orders produced with them: - Possession and dissemination of equipment, devices or computer programs aimed at committing crimes involving non-cash payment instruments (article 493-quater of the Criminal Code): the the law punishes the conduct, unless the fact constitutes a more serious crime, of anyone who produces, imports, exports, sells, transports, distributes, makes available or in any way procures for himself or others any equipment, devices or computer programs that, due to technical-constructional or design characteristics, are mainly built to commit crimes involving non-cash payment instruments, or are specifically adapted for the same purpose; - Online fraud (article 640-ter of the Criminal Code): the law punishes the conduct of those who, by altering in any way the operation of a computer or telematic system or wrongfully intervening in any way on data, information or programs contained in a computer or telematic system or other related system, thus procures an unfair profit for themselves or others.
-The act is an aggravated offence if it produces a transfer of money, monetary value or virtual currency or is committed with the abuse of the quality of system operator, or if the act is committed with theft or improper use of digital identity to the detriment of one or more subjects.
+- Undue use and falsification of non-cash means of payment (article 493-ter of the Criminal Code): the conduct of anyone who, in order to make a profit for themselves or for others, improperly uses credit or payment cards, or any other similar document that enables the withdrawal of cash or the purchase of goods or the provision of services, or in any case any other non-cash means of payment and who, in order to make a profit for themselves or for others, falsifies or alters the means or documents referred to in the first sentence, or possesses, transfers or acquires such means or documents of illicit origin or otherwise falsified or altered, as well as payment orders produced with them, is punished: - Possession and distribution of computer equipment, devices or programs aimed at committing offences involving non-cash means of payment (article 493 quater of the Criminal Code): the conduct, unless the fact constitutes a more serious crime, of anyone who produces, imports, exports, sells, transports, distributes, makes available or in any way procures themselves or other computer equipment, devices or programs that, due to technical-constructive or design characteristics, are mainly built to commit crimes relating to non-cash means of payment, or are specifically adapted for the same purpose, is punished; - Computer fraud (article 640-ter of the Criminal Code): anyone who, by altering in any way the functioning of an information or telecommunications system or manipulating the data, information or programs contained in an information or telecommunications system or pertaining thereto obtains an unlawful gain for themselves or for others, is punished.
+The fraud worsens if the fact causes a transfer of money, monetary value or virtual currency or is committed with abuse of the quality of operator of the system, as well as if it is committed with theft or improper use of the digital identity to the detriment of one or more parties; - Fraudulent transfer of valuables (article 512-bis of the Criminal Code): the conduct of those who falsely attribute the ownership or availability of money, goods or other benefits to others in order to evade the provisions of the law on asset prevention or smuggling measures, or to facilitate the commission of one of the crimes referred to in articles 648, 648 bis and 648 ter of the Criminal Code, is punished.
+The same penalty applies to those who, in order to evade the provisions on anti-mafia documentation, falsely attribute the ownership of companies, shares or quotas or corporate offices to others, if the entrepreneur or the company participates in procedures for the award or execution of contracts or concessions.

-Article 25-octies.1, paragraph 2, Legislative Decree no. 231/2001 regulates an autonomous administrative offence in relation to the commission of any other crime against public faith and property or property violation, as provided for by the Criminal Code, when it concerns non-cash payment instruments.
+Article 25-octies.1, paragraph 2, Legislative Decree 231/2001 regulates an autonomous administrative offence in relation to the commission of any other crime against the public confidence, against assets or that, in any case, damages the assets provided for by the Criminal Code, when it concerns non-cash means of payment.